RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 Regularization comes in various forms, such as L1 (Lasso) and L2 (Ridge) regularization, dropout, weight decay, and early stopping, among others.
 Each of these techniques applies a different form of constraint on the model's parameters, effectively curbing its complexity and promoting better generalization.

 ### 31. Research and "discuss" possible interpretations of the effect of dropout on the behavior of a network using it
-Dropout is a technique that involves "disabling" specific units in our neural network, thereby encouraging the learning of other units.
-During training, the gradient tends to increasingly favor certain pathways in the network, giving them more importance.
+Dropout is a technique that involves 'disabling' specific units in our neural network, thereby encouraging the learning of other units.
+During training, the gradient tends to increasingly favor certain pathways in the network, granting them more importance.
 By deactivating some units, the gradient is compelled to redistribute its learning across other parts of the network.

 However, it's important to note that when dropout is applied, the network's expressiveness is reduced.
 To address this, it's often beneficial to increase the size of the neural network layers.
 This adjustment helps mitigate the risk of the model becoming overly reliant on specific units and enhances its ability to generalize, ultimately improving the model's overall performance and robustness.

 ### 32. What is the influence of the hyperparameter of this layer ?